Farkie/tinygrab/readme.md

 	127.0.0.1	tinygrab.com

-*You might need to change this IP depending on where you host it*
+* You might need to change this depending on where you host it *